guzhdz/Itrasition-Course-Project/README.md

 - node.js

 ## Project instructions and requirements
-se this (depending of what group you are in):
+ Depending of what group you are in):
 .NET: C#, Blazor or MVC (you choose) or
 JavaScript: JavaScript or TypeScript (you choose), React (ask if you want to replace React with Angular)